Registration is rolling and will be open until we reach program capacity, but at a minimum we must have at least 30 participants.

-Equipment and Drop-Off: Your child’s equipment must be dropped off at the O’Maley School before 2:15PM so that departure is not delayed.
-There is a small room across from the nurse’s office to the right as you enter the main entrance.
+Equipment and Drop-Off: Your child’s equipment must be dropped off at school before the close of school so that departure is not delayed.
 Equipment is not allowed to travel on the morning bus with your child!
 To prevent loss of participant gear, skis and poles must be fastened together.

 Packing List: To ensure your child does not forget to pack anything, we suggest parents write a list for students.
 This should include what to pack, how to conduct themselves among the group, and what to be aware of in the lodge or while on the hill.
 Often this list is laminated and attached to the outside of the child’s equipment bag.
 Participants are responsible for their own equipment; chaperones are not responsible for lost or stolen equipment!

 info for the participant